tonnyadhi/segmentationfault_xyz/pages/index.md

 I grew up on Free/Open Source Software (F/OSS).
 Previously, i and my team maintained a nationwide F/OSS at [our university](http://kambing.ui.ac.id).
 I have also have given talks in several F/OSS conferences, such as Gnome Asia and OpenSuse Asia

 After that, i served at [MAPAN](https://mapan.io) (part of [GOJEK](https://gojek.com) group) as Technical Architect and DevOps engineer.
+I then served at [KoinWorks](https://koinworks.com) as App Architect, but only for short time.

-Currently, i work at [KoinWorks](https://koinworks.com) as App Architect.
+Currently, i work at [Stockbit](https://stockbit.com) as Principal System Engineer.
 Beside that, i also do some DevOps and  System Architecture consultancies.

 My topics of interests are Operating System, Pervasive Computing, High Performance System, Distributed and Cloud Computing, also Embedded System.